Pumpkin Cheesecake Pie

 Instructions

-- Prepare your favorite graham pie crust or use store-bought crust.
+- Prepare your favorite graham pie crust or use store-bought graham cracker crust.

-- Slowly pour the pumpkin mixture over the cheesecake layer.
+- Carefully pour the pumpkin mixture over the cheesecake layer, spreading evenly.

 - Cool on a wire rack.
-Cover and refrigerate.
+Cover and refrigerate until set, at least 3 hours.

 Can you use the recipe for you’re tall New York cheese cake and split filling to make separate pumpkin cheese cake layer like you’re layered pumpkin cheesecake idea layer I like the idea of a a tall cheese cake but I want to the two flavors